rlucente-se-jboss/SrgHtmlMapper/README.md

 # SrgHtmlMapper
-This is a quick and dirty effort to generate forward and reverse mappings between NIST SP 800-53 controls and the DISA SRG identifiers in the operating system SRG.
+This is a quick and dirty effort to generate forward and reverse mappings between NIST SP 800-53 controls and the DISA SRG identifiers in the operating system security requirements guide (SRG).

 The following files are in src/main/resources:
 * U_CCI_List.xml - the [Control Correlation Identifiers](https://dl.dod.cyber.mil/wp-content/uploads/stigs/zip/u_cci_list.zip)